RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 As soon as the status changes from `processing-in-progress` to `processing-completed` (or `processing-error`), print the `response` , including the `resourceId` (which in this case is a Subscription Id).

+At this point, if the processing phase completed successfully, the subscription is visible in the [Redis Labs management site](https://app.redislabs.com) in the `pending` status, indicating that it is being provisioned.

+You can continue tracking the created subscription throughout its provisioning phase until it reaches the "`active`" state using the "`GET /subscriptions/{subscriptionId}`" API operation.

 ### Subscription JSON body